LoopKit/loopdocs/docs/version/code-custom-edits.md

     In addition to authenticating every manual bolus, this helps to protect against sleep bolusing and pocket bolusing.

-    For Loop 3, this controls the authorization requirement to modify Therapy Settings as well as to confirm bolus delivery.
+    For the *Loop* app, this controls the authorization requirement to modify Therapy Settings as well as to confirm bolus delivery.

 ``` { .txt .copy title="Key_Phrase" }
 canEvaluatePolicy(.deviceOwnerAuthentication